rasshofer/autopilot/README.md

 ### Coinbase account

-In order to use Coinvestor, you need to create a new API key for your Coinbase account.
+In order to use Autopilot, you need to create a new API key for your Coinbase account.
 To do so, head over to [https://www.coinbase.com/settings/api](https://www.coinbase.com/settings/api) and create a new key.
-Coinvestor needs the following permissions in order to perform buys for you.
+Autopilot needs the following permissions in order to perform buys for you.

 - `wallet:accounts:read`
 - `wallet:buys:create`